 • Thunderbird

-Every font has its specific size, which means that if you have too many different fonts in your design theme, there’s a risk that your emails will be too heavy.
-It can affect the uploading time for the recipient and affect your deliverability and status as a sender.
-Therefore, we do not recommend using more than 2-3 fonts* in your design theme and the total size of all fonts should not be higher than 500kb.
+Every font has its specific size, so if you have too many different fonts in your design theme, there’s a risk that your emails will be too heavy.
+This can affect the download time for the recipient and affect your deliverability and status as a sender.
+Therefore, we do not recommend using more than 2-3 fonts* in your design theme and the total size of all fonts should not be more than 500kb.

-When sending the special fonts to us, it is important that you send it in the format .woff2 and .ttf.
+When sending the special fonts to us, it is important to use the format .woff2.
+In some cases we might need the font in .ttf, e.g. if you want NPS-buttons with your own font.
 The format .otf is not supported in email clients.

-*With 2–3 fonts it also includes different variations of one font—for example, regular, italic, bold.
+*The limit of 2–3 fonts it also includes different variations and weights of one font, for example, regular, italic, bold.
 It depends on how the font is built.

 Dark mode